 The Alliance is already working with some of the world’s largest retailers, manufacturers, logistics and technology companies who move or help to move goods across the globe every day.

-Philippe Isler, Director of the Global Alliance for Trade Facilitation, said: “While it is local companies on the ground who are key partners working with their governments to design and steer our projects, it is often large, multinational businesses who possess the resources and expertise that can ensure our projects are based on international best practice.
+Philippe Isler, the Alliance’s Director, said: “While it is local companies on the ground who are key partners working with their governments to design and steer our projects, it is often large, multinational businesses who possess the resources and expertise that can ensure our projects are based on international best practice.
 Companies who we work with contribute resources to support our projects, which may mean providing experts, sharing data and metrics or delivering training; connect us with their contacts in our project-countries, whether their subsidiaries, clients or companies in their supply chains; and act as ambassadors advocating for the role of business in trade facilitation reform.

 “Maersk has been involved in the Alliance since its inception and has already played a crucial role in supporting our work.
 This is an exciting opportunity for more Danish businesses to play a part, helping to improve cross-border trade at the same time as driving progress in sustainable development and poverty reduction.”